Skip to content

 # Outputs:

-# config/settings-schema.json (JSON Schema from Pydantic)
+# config/settings/schema.generated.json (JSON Schema from Pydantic)

 The JSON Schema is derived from SettingsRoot.model_json_schema().
 It contains $defs for all model types (GroupNode, SettingNode, SettingMetadata, enums) and a properties.settings array at the root.